-"I was twyin' to tell you, Wacke," yelled Arthur Augustus through the closed study door, "that you are not worth savin' fwom a floggin', but I thought I would dwop in and give you the tip that Kildare was comin'- Ow!
+"I thought I would dwop in, Wacke," said Arthur Augustus, "and give you the tip that Kildare was comin'- Ow!
 Wow!
-Yawooh!'
-The swell of St. Jim's broke off, with a wild howl, as a finger and thumb fastened upon his noble ear from behind.
+Yawoooh!"
+The swell of St. Jim's broke off with a wild how! as Kildare's finger and thumb fastened on his ear.